lucy-at-antikythera-games/Text101/README.md

 ## License

 This project does not have an official license because I haven't done the research to be familiar enough with them.
 Pretty much, this is under a license equivalent to [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/): that is, please feel free to use this, share it under a similar license, and use the code to build your own game.
-But please credit me, and please don't sell it.
+But please credit me, and please don't sell it. *The non-commercial clause expires twenty-five (25) years from the date of the initial commit; that is, this code is open to commercial use on and after November 29, 2043.*

 ## Acknowledgments